risk-first/website/docs/risks/Dependency-Risks/Deadline-Risk/Deadline-Risk.md

  - [Schedule Risk](/tags/Schedule-Risk) is _continuous_, like money.  i.e. you want to waste as little of it as possible.
 Every extra day you take compounds [Schedule Risk](/tags/Schedule-Risk) additively.
 A day wasted at the start of the project is much the same as a day wasted at the end.
  - [Deadline Risk](/tags/Deadline-Risk) is _binary_.
 The impact of [Deadline Risk](/tags/Deadline-Risk) is either zero (you make it in time) or one (you are late and miss the flight).
 You don't particularly get a reward for being early.

 So, these are two separate concepts, both useful in software development and other fields.
-Next up, something more specific: [Software Dependency Risk](/risks/Software-Dependency-Risk).

 ## Example Threats